octobercms/docs/2.x/backend/forms.md

 }
 ```

-You have the possibility to add an icon or an image for every option which will be rendered in the dropdown field.
-In this case you have to specify the options as a multidimensional array with the following format **key => [label-text, label-icon]**.
+You have the option to add an icon for every option which will be rendered in the dropdown field.
+In this case, you may specify the options as a multidimensional array with the following format **key => [label-text, label-icon]**.

 ```php
 public function listStatuses($fieldName, $value, $formData)